muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 that member's `SYS_key` is any **Any** artifact and that member's `SYS_value` is any **Boolean** subject.

+A `SYS_Set` is any of the following:

+* Any object of any .NET class that composes the .NET interface `System.Collections.Generic.ISet`;
+the alias `SYS_members` refers to its (`SYS_Object` typed) elements.

+Note that example composers of `System.Collections.Generic.ISet` are:
+`System.Collections.Generic.HashSet`,
+`System.Collections.Generic.SortedSet`,
+`System.Collections.Immutable.ImmutableHashSet`.
+`System.Collections.Immutable.ImmutableSortedSet`.

 ## Bag / Multiset

 A **Bag** artifact has the predicate `Bag`.